patrickdlee/vagrant-examples/README.md

 ## What is Vagrant?

-Vagrant is a tool that uses Oracle's VirtualBox to dynamically build configurable, lightweight, and portable virtual machines.
-Vagrant supports the use of either Puppet or Chef for managing the configuration.
+Vagrant is an open-source software product for building and maintaining portable virtual software development environments.
+Vagrant supports the use of different configuration managment tools for managing the configuration of these environments.
 Much more information is available on the [Vagrant web site](http://www.vagrantup.com).

 ## What is this project?